-When the human genome was first sequenced about two decades ago, it took a team of researchers at the National Institutes of Health (NIH) some 15 years at a cost of more than $2.7 billion.
+When the human genome was first sequenced about two decades ago, it took a team of researchers at the National Institutes of Health (NIH) some 15 years at a cost of more than US$2.7 billion.
 A competing effort by medical technology firm Celera was completed a bit quicker for less money.
 However, it soon became clear that machines used for genetic sequencing would need to be faster and cheaper.

 Enter Jay Flatley, former chairman of medical technology company Illumina.
 He set his company not on a mission to discover some new innovation, but to maintain a laser focus on execution.
-Today, thanks to improvements driven largely by Illumina, a human genome can be sequenced in about a day for around $500.
-The cost is expected to soon fall to $100.
+Today, thanks to improvements driven largely by Illumina, a human genome can be sequenced in about a day for around US$500.
+The cost is expected to soon fall to US$100.
 Flatley’s Law, an analog to Moore’s, exemplified even quicker advances and greater cost reductions.

-“For a brief moment in the year 2000, we believed we had all the pieces to the genetic code to solve every disease,” recalls Capital Group equity portfolio manager Richmond Wolf, who got to know Flatley while covering U.S. medical technology companies as an investment analyst.
+“For a brief moment in the year 2000, we believed we had all the pieces to the genetic code to solve every disease,” recalls equity portfolio manager Richmond Wolf, who got to know Flatley while covering U.S. medical technology companies as an investment analyst.
 “It turned out to be an important first step, but it was much less useful than we thought it would be.”

 Subsequent breakthroughs in DNA analysis have led to a new era in medicine. ”Today we can sequence tumors and compare their mutations to the map of the human genome,” Wolf says.
 “We can then identify specific mutations and match therapies to them.”
 Indeed, testing and therapies derived from genetic testing have the potential to extend lives and generate billions of dollars in revenue for the companies that develop them.

 We are developing tools that are rapidly advancing the pace of drug development.
-“Exciting new modalities like gene therapies, immunotherapies and cell-based therapies that are now changing the trajectory of many cancers could not happen without DNA sequencing,” says Wolf.
+“Exciting new modalities like gene therapies, immunotherapies and cell-based therapies which are now changing the trajectory of many cancers could not happen without DNA sequencing,” says Wolf.
 “Very often the companies that develop and supply the picks and shovels to an industry can make powerful investments.
 If it were not for DNA sequencing many of these new therapies would not be possible.
 Just as in the case of semiconductors, if it were not for advances in extreme ultraviolet lithography, Moore’s Law might have broken down years ago.”